 About The Author

 As a lifelong political nerd, scoring a job as a member of the Democratic Communications team for the Michigan House of Representatives was an absolute dream.
-I am fascinated by the intersection of politics and culture in the 21st century, and having had the opportunity to travel extensively prior to starting my work here, I take special interest in what it means to be a woman, a citizen, and a millennial in various cultures around the world.
-I am genuinely interested in just about everything, and perhaps more importantly, interested in writing about it.
+Tracy Wimmer is fascinated by the intersection of politics and culture in the 21st century and having had the opportunity to travel extensively prior to starting my work here, she takes special interest in what it means to be a woman, a citizen, and a millennial in various cultures around the world.
+She am genuinely interested in just about everything, and perhaps more importantly, interested in writing about it.